rabmarjan/LogAnalyzer/README.md

 $ sudo chmod u+x start.sh
 $ ./start.sh
 ```
-3. You can configure them with writing your own config file and put the config file to propoer location of start.sh file
+3. You can configure them with writing your own config file and put the config file to proper location of start.sh file
 4. There is a password file `password.txt` put password to Kibana from this file.
 5. You can also change the password, changing password in Elasticsearch
 6. Run Kibana from this url `localhost:5601`